Who we are

 Kay manages the External Relations Team which includes global user engagement, monitoring & evaluation and fundraising.
 She is responsible for managing relationships with income related stakeholders including donors, syndication and training partners as well as diversifying our income streams.
 Kay has worked in the UK charity sector for the last 10 years and has extensive experience of working with social enterprises, charities and corporate partnerships.
 Kay holds a BA (Hons) degree in Politics and an MSc in Migration from Queen Mary University of London.

 Tom subedits and proofreads news, feature, opinion and editorial articles.
 He has a BSc in environmental sciences and a postgraduate diploma in periodical journalism.
 Tom joined SciDev.Net in November 2012 after eight years in magazine publishing.

-Paul Dawson, operations manager email@example.com
+Paul Dawson, head of finance and operations firstname.lastname@example.org

-Paul is responsible for managing the day-to-day operations at SciDev.Net, including overseeing the organisation’s finances, HR, IT systems, legal affairs and providing governance support to the board of trustees.
+Paul is responsible for managing the day-to-day operations at SciDev.Net including overseeing the organisation’s finances, HR, IT systems, legal affairs and providing governance support to the board of trustees.
 Paul joined us in October 2011 following six years working in the charitable sector.
 Paul has held senior management and board level positions in a number of charitable organisations.
-Paul’s earlier career he worked in materials research and development for the aerospace industry.
+During Paul’s earlier career he worked in materials research and development for the aerospace industry.